alvgot/TheManifestoForAnEthicalAndHumanCentricArtificialIntelligence/README.md

 Alvise Gottieri, Alessandro Verna, Rob Van Kranenburg.

+So what is missing below some ideas on how to make a better manifesto.

 Supplement: Implementing Ethical AI Principles in Practice To complement the values and visions expressed in the manifesto, the following actions are proposed to operationalize ethical AI principles: